 Kids’ mental health is just as important as their physical health.
-Research shows that up to 1 in 5 children have a diagnosable mental health condition, and the COVID-19 pandemic has only increased that number.
-The following guides cover a range of mental health topics, with tips for parents, tips for kids and teens, recommended reading/viewing, and crisis resources put together by the pediatric mental health experts at CHOC.
+Research shows that up to 1 in 5 children have a diagnosable mental health condition.
+The following guides cover a range of mental health topics, with tips for parents, tips for kids and teens, recommended reading/viewing and crisis resources put together by the pediatric mental health experts at CHOC.
 These resources are not meant to replace your child’s professional mental healthcare but rather to supplement it by giving you helpful tips and tools all in one place.

 Mental Health Resources

-See the menu below organized by intended audience, including children, their parents and school staff members.
+See the menu below organized by the intended audience, including children, their parents, and school staff members.
 Many resources are available in English, Spanish and Vietnamese.